basala/city-picker/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development && start the server
 ```
-npm run serve
+npm start
 ```

 ### Compiles and minifies for production